 CRDP is divided into seven components.
 Five of these components covered the five major populations in California: African American, Asian/Pacific Islanders (API), Latinos, Lesbian, Gay, Bisexual, Transgender, Questioning (LGBTQ), and Native Americans.
 Each of these five populations formed a Strategic Planning Workgroup (SPW) in developing population-specific reports that will form the basis of a statewide comprehensive strategic plan to identify new approaches toward the reducing of disparities.
-In addition to these five SPWs, there is the California MHSA five population reports into a single strategic plan to illustrate community-identified strategies and interventions that will address relevant and meaningful culturally and linguistically competent services and programs.
+In addition to these five SPWs, there is the California MHSA Multicultural Coalition (CMMC) to inform the integration of cultural and linguistic competence in the public mental health system.
+The final component of the CRDP is the Strategic Plan writer/facilitator to integrate the five population reports into a single strategic plan to illustrate community-identified strategies and interventions that will address relevant and meaningful culturally and linguistically competent services and programs.